 God above, you have torn the veil.
 You have conquered death and made a way for me to have a relationship with you.
 I forget so quickly that I can talk to you anytime.
 Allow me to turn to you today with each step, question, and difficulty.
 Surround my friends and family with your forgiveness today.
 Remind them that you are eager to forgive them.
 Help them let go of any guilt they cling to.
 Thank you for making us your ambassadors on this earth.
 In the name of Jesus, the One who knew no sin, amen.

-Tomorrow is Good Friday – the darkest day, the unbearable day of profound betrayal for Jesus.
-Have you been betrayed?
+Profound betrayal.
+Jesus understands the heart-stabbing pain of betrayal from the most intimate of friends.
+Maybe you do, too?
 What hurt the most?
-Jesus understands what it’s like to be betrayed.
 There is no way around the pain.
 How does keeping your eyes on Jesus change how you respond to your betrayers?
 Come share your prayers of thanks to Jesus on our blog. ~ Devotionals Daily

 And the Angels Were Silent

 FaithGateway Price: $11.19